 The Aboriginal Heritage Information Management System (AHIMS) database has been compiled and maintained over many years by the Office of Environment and Heritage.
 The database has not registered any Aboriginal sites in the area.
-TBLALC believes that there is only a low probability of ACH being encountered in the course of the proposed works.
+Whilst local Aboriginal cultural knowledge of the area indicates that there is a possibility that Aboriginal cultural material could be located on the property that is the subject of this report, TBLALC believes that there is only a very low probability of ACH being encountered in the course of the proposed works in the location proposed.
 The reasons for this assessment are set out later in this report.